 ABOUT THE VALLEY JAZZ COOPERATIVE

-• Service – The Valley Jazz Cooperative is always interested in exploring and developing collaborative projects with others as a means of enriching the lives of those in our own communities, whether it be through a benefit concert, educational event, coordinated school service project, or other venture.
+• Service – The Valley Jazz Cooperative is always interested in exploring and developing collaborative projects with others as a means of enriching the lives of those in our own communities and elsewhere, whether it be through a benefit concert, educational event, coordinated school service project, or other venture.
 For example, in May 2023, we partnered with MSW Outreach Director Vicki McDermitt to offer two VJC performances that benefitted Abounding Service, an organization that supports refugees to the United States (teaching them English, helping them achieve U.S. citizenship, and so forth).

 • VJC Alumni Band – Launched in 2022, the VJC Alumni Band comes together annually in the early part of the summer, rehearsing in late May and throughout June.
 (There will usually be only five or six weeks of rehearsals before a late June performance.)
 The time frame has been chosen in the hopes that recent HS graduates who are going to college out-of-state can have an opportunity to be back with us then, should they be returning home to AZ for the summer.
 If you are interested in participating in the VJC Alumni Band, please contact VJC Director Russell Schmidt directly via email.
 Many thanks!